Indigenous Women in Community Leadership 2024

 Read more about Kianna

-I am a proud Wolastoqey woman from Sitansisk in Fredericton, New Brunswick.
-Being proudly of the Wolastoqiyik, “the people of the beautiful and bountiful river,” I have a deep connection to the land and its medicines.
-I hold a B.Sc. in Environmental and Natural Resources, specializing in Water Resource Management from UNB.
-Now, as a Fisheries Technician for the Wolastoqey Nation in New Brunswick, I merge scientific and Indigenous knowledge to develop sustainable fisheries practices.
-My passions include youth empowerment and exploring Two-Eyed Seeing.
+I am a proud Wolastoqey woman from Sitansisk (St. Mary’s First Nation) located in Fredericton, New Brunswick.
+Being proudly of the Wolastoqiyik, “the people of the beautiful and bountiful river,” I’ve always felt a deep connection to the land, the waters, and the beautiful medicines they provide us.
+I earned my B.Sc. in Environmental and Natural Resources, focusing on Water Resource Management, from UNB.
+I plan to further my education by completing my Master’s in Marine Management at Dalhousie University.
+Currently, I work as the Fisheries Technician for the Wolastoqey Nation in New Brunswick, where I have the privilege to collaborate with elders, knowledge holders and fisheries experts to create sustainable fisheries practices for our nation.
+As an Indigenous rights, land, and water activist, I feel truly blessed that my passions align with the work I do for my people.

 Melanie Berube